 As required by FACA, the BOSC will hold open meetings unless the EPA Administrator determines that a meeting or a portion of a meeting may be closed to the public in accordance with 5 U.S.C.
 552b(c).
 Interested persons may attend meetings, appear before the committee as time permits, and file comments with the BOSC.

 The BOSC will be examined annually and will exist until the EPA determines the committee is no longer needed.
 This charter will be in effect for two years from the date it is filed with Congress.
 After the initial two-year period, the charter may be renewed as authorized in accordance with Section 14 of FACA.

 11. Member Composition:

-The BOSC will be composed of approximately twenty (20) members.
-Members will serve as Special Government Employees.
-In selecting members EPA will consider candidates from the environmental scientific/technical fields, human health care professionals, academia, industry, public and private research institutes or organizations, and other relevant interest areas.
+The BOSC will be composed of approximately twenty (20) members who will serve as Special Government Employees (SGEs).
+In selecting members, EPA will consider candidates from the environmental scientific/technical fields, human health care professionals, academia, industry, public and private research institutes or organizations, and other relevant interest areas.

-The records of the committee, formally and informally established subcommittees, or other subgroups of the committee, shall be handled in accordance with General Records Schedule 26, Item 2 or other approved agency records disposition schedule.
-These records shall be available for public inspection and copying, in accordance with the Federal Advisory Committee Act and subject to the Freedom of Information Act, 5 U.S.C.
-552.
+The records of the committee, formally and informally established subcommittees, or other subgroups of the committee, will be handled in accordance with NARA General Records Schedule 26, Section 2 and EPA Records Schedule 181 or other approved agency records disposition schedule.
+Subject to the Freedom of Information Act, 5 U.S.C.
+552, these records will be available for public inspection and copying, in accordance with the Federal Advisory Committee Act.

 Agency Approval Date